 1. Learn about the procedure

-Your MYA Patient Coordinator is also there to help you and they have a wealth of knowledge to help settle your nerves and put your mind at ease.
-Jot down any questions you have in a notebook or on your phone in the lead up to your consultation so that you can remember all the things you have in mind.
+Your MYA team is also on hand to help, the team of expert surgeons, nurses and patient advisors have a wealth of knowledge to help settle your nerves and put your mind at ease.
+Jot down any questions you have in a notebook or on your phone in the lead up to your e-consults so that you can remember all the things you have in mind.
+Remember, there's no such thing as a silly question!

 Breathing exercises and meditation are wonderful ways of taking a step back and focusing on settling your mind and body if you feel anxiety taking over.
-There are simple ways you can calm down such as taking a long bath, going for a walk, meeting up with friends, sipping a herbal tea with a good book, listen to your favourite music… whatever usually helps you settle down.
+There are simple ways you can calm down such as taking a long bath, going for a walk, meeting up with friends, sipping a herbal tea with a good book or listening to your favourite music!

 - Focus your attention on the breath and on how the body moves with each inhalation and exhalation.
 Notice the movement of your body as you breathe.
 Observe your chest, shoulders, rib cage, and belly.
 Simply focus your attention on your breath without controlling its pace or intensity.
 If your mind wanders, return your focus back to your breath.